-If you run a business but haven’t gotten around to filing a federal trademark application, you may not have to worry about someone stealing your mark.
+If you run a business but haven’t gotten around to filing a federal trademark application to protect your intellectual property, you may not have to worry about someone stealing your mark.
 Even if you never file that application, you may still have trademark rights.
+This is often referred to as having an unregistered mark.
 A cross-town competitor likely can’t just start using your mark without consequence.

 (A cross-country competitor might, though, but we’ll deal with that matter in a moment.)

 Had the trademark system been based on registrations alone, we’d have chaos.
+Courts often recognize the validity of unregistered trademark rights, affecting legal presumptions in disputes.
 Trademarks would have been rendered meaningless long ago.
 Legitimate businesses would have crumbled.
 Instead, the trademark system is based on usage of marks in the marketplace.
+The process of establishing a common law trademark begins not with the application process, but rather through the actual use of a trademark in commerce.
 Once you sell a product or service using a name and logo, you acquire certain trademark rights.
 (Unless your mark infringes on an already existing mark, of course.)
 These are termed “common law” trademark rights.

 If you can establish trademark rights for free, then why would you pay for a federal registration?
 There are many benefits of trademark registration unavailable to common law trademark holders.
+While common law trademark protection offers some benefits, a registered trademark provides a higher level of security.
 Federal registration provides the greatest level of protection for your brand and your business.

 If you choose to establish a common law trademark, rather than register the mark with the United States Patent & Trademark Office, your rights will be limited.